+Climate Active carbon neutral electricity product used Electricity claimed from Emissions

+Climate Active electricity (kg CO 2 -e)

+products (kWh)

+N/A 0 0

-Climate Active carbon neutral product used Electricity claimed from Climate Active electricity products (kWh) Emissions (kg CO 2 -e) Climate Active carbon neutral electricity is not renewable electric Active member through their electricity product certification.
-This location-based summary tables.
-Any electricity that has been so market-based method is outlined as such in the market based su city.
-These electricity emissions have been o s electricity consumption is also included in th urced as renewable electricity by the electric ummary table. ffset by another Climate he market based and city product under the
+Climate Active carbon neutral electricity is not renewable electricity.
+The Active member through their electricity product certification.
+This electric location-based summary tables.
+Any electricity that has been sourced a market-based method is outlined as such in the market-based summar nese electricity emissions have been of icity consumption is also included in t as renewable electricity by the electric ty table. offset by another Climate the market based and city product under the